Man, 21, arrested for alleged attempted murder in Kalihi

-Honolulu police arrested a 21-year-old man on suspicion of first-degree attempted murder after allegedly discharging a firearm and striking two victims in Kalihi Saturday night.
+Honolulu police on Saturday morning arrested a man, 21, on suspicion of first-degree attempted murder, “place to keep a pistol” and harassment.

-According to a Honolulu Police Department report, the suspect got into an argument with a 42-year-old man that escalated, before discharging the firearm.
-The two unidentified victims, a 49-year-old man and a 41-year-old woman, were treated by emergency responders and transported to emergency rooms, according to Honolulu Emergency Medical Services.
+The suspect reportedly got into an argument with a 42-year-old man and allegedly discharged a firearm, striking a man 47, and a woman, 41, in Kalihi, according to a police report.

-The suspect was arrested at 3:05 a.m. and is in custody pending investigation.
+Police located and arrested the suspect at about 3:05 a.m.
+Saturday.
+The suspect remains in custody pending investigation.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.